pkukkapalli/blockly-gamepad-navigation/NOTES.md

 - [ ] **Better navigation controls**: the default controls migrated from the keyboard navigation plugin are quite cumbersome to use, and not very intuitive.

+- [ ] **Register macros**: allow the user to register macros using custom key combinations.
+We need a good UI for allowing the user to select operations.
+  Perhaps, you start a record sequence, and then you take note of all of the operations (anything that can be pushed onto the undo stack).
+Then after recording, you can register a unique key combination.
+Like a Tekken button combo.

 ## Code health